 - Wash the cauliflower and cut into bite-sized pieces.
 In batches, add them to your food processor or blender and pulse until they break down to the consistency of rice.

-- Lay the cauliflower on a large tea towel and squeeze out any extra moisture over the sink or a bowl.
-Add the coconut flakes alone to the blender and pulse until broken down a bit smaller than grain-sized.
+- Add the coconut flakes alone to the blender and pulse until broken down a bit smaller than grain-sized.

 - Add the coconut and cauliflower to a pan and sautee over medium heat until the coconut begins to toast.
 Stir in the salt, zest, and lime juice.